-What to Do If Your Employer Appeals Your Benefits Award
+What To Do If Your Employer Appeals Your Unemployment Benefits Award

 If you applied for unemployment and were awarded benefits, your employer may choose to appeal this decision.
-If that happens, an unemployment lawyer in Kansas City, Missouri can go over your options.
+If that happens, speak with an unemployment law attorney to learn about your legal your options.

 Generally speaking, you may be eligible for unemployment compensation if you lost your job through no fault of your own (i.e. lay off, quitting for good cause).
-As your unemployment lawyer in Kansas City will explain, if you meet certain minimum income requirements, are capable of working, and actively seek alternative employment, you may be awarded benefits.
-However, as your unemployment attorney in Kansas City can discuss, your employer may appeal this award.
+If you meet certain minimum income requirements, are capable of working, and actively seek alternative employment, you may be awarded benefits.
+However, your employer may appeal this award.
 Understand that benefits are paid from taxes paid by your employer, the more claims successfully made, the higher the rate your employer pays.
 Therefore, they have in interest in minimizing awards paid out.

-At the Law Office of Michael J. Joshi, you can speak to an experienced unemployment lawyer in Kansas City about your case.
+At The Law Office of Michael J. Joshi, you can speak to an experienced unemployment lawyer about your case.
 Call 913-428-0199 to set up an initial consultation.
+I am Michael.
+J. Joshi and I serve clients in Kansas and Missouri.

 Don’t attend your unemployment hearing without proper legal representation.
 Contact me for the help you need.